About

 $1.5B Exit to Nestlé

-Freshly was acquired by Nestlé for $1.5 billion.
-At the end of the day, the exit validated the work—but it was just one moment.
-The real value was always in the journey of building.
-The people we hired, the problems we solved, the culture we created.
+Mike sold Freshly to Nestlé for $1.5 billion.
+The exit validated the work — but it was just one moment.
+The real value was always in the journey of building it.
+The people hired, the problems solved, the culture created.
 The exit is brief.
 The journey is where you spend your life.

 $1.5B